If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 - Only track your major lifts: You don’t need to track your progress for hundreds of different Cut exercises.
 Track the mainstays: deadlift, squat, chest press, dumbbell row, KB swing, pull-up, and bike watts.
 These are the foundations, get stronger in these and you will get stronger in everything.

-3. We Can’t Offer Hands-On Adjustments (COVID Specific)
+3. Hands-On Adjustments (COVID Specific)

 If you want an effective workout, you need to learn to perform exercises correctly.
 Therefore, we put each Cut Seven coach through a rigorous training program, teaching them how to provide form corrections for athletes.